testfairy/docs/docs/0150_TestFairy_Dashboard/700_Testers_Dashboard.md

 ### Testers Dashboard

-The [tester dashboard](https://my.testfairy.com/) is the place where tester see all the apps they were invited to test.
+The [Testers Dashboard](https://my.testfairy.com/) is the place where testers see all the apps they were invited to test.
 This view is available to all testers in the system.

 Developers can switch from this view to the full dashboard view with the `view as developer` menu item.